119: “READ MY LIPS – I MADE HISTORY WITH BUSH 41”

 It was nearly 1:00pm when we left the George H.W.
 Bush Presidential Library.
 Not only was there a bus parked in front of the building, two tourists did their best to stay in our photo as well.
 I suppose that’s what I get for not posing when we first arrived.

 My photographer and I seem to have a lot in common, except for the fact that I’m better looking.
 The biggest commonality that we share is the fact that both of us hate to admit when we’re wrong; but on that day, both of us had to swallow some pride.
 When Tom was carrying me out of the George H.W.
 Bush Presidential Library, he crossed paths with the same woman who had greeted us upon our arrival.
 After she asked his opinion of the Library, I heard my photographer speak with a mouthful of his own foot: “To be honest, I was blown away by this Presidential Library.
 Going in, I expected it to be like George W’s – which I had mentioned to you earlier was one of the worst Libraries that I have visited.
 To gain my approval, I need to see authentic artifacts that the President had used, touched, worn, or sat on; and this museum had it all.
-I would rate it the third best behind the Library’s of Reagan and Nixon.”
-The woman simply smiled and said in her Texan accent: “I was confidant that you would like it.”
+I would rate it the third best behind the Libraries of Reagan and Nixon.”
+The woman simply smiled and said in her Texan accent: “I was confident that you would like it.”

 During the two-hour ride back to Paradise Farm where Tom’s wife hung out with her family, I stood inside the camera case and thought about George H.W.
 Bush.
 The 41st President seemed like an honest man who served our country admirably; not only in World War II, but in the White House as well.
 Unfortunately for Bush, six words described his Presidency: “Read my lips; no new taxes.”
 I knew my photographer had a special place in his heart for George 41 and his wife Barbara; mostly because Bush was the first of only two sitting Presidents that Tom had seen in person.
 When my camera guy attended a Bush campaign ‘Whistle Stop’ rally in Wixom, Michigan on September 27, 1992, it was 21 years before he met me.
 At that time, I wasn’t even a wet glob of molten resin stuffed into a jar in China.